 What TAMS is

 TAMS (Time-Addressable Media Store) is BBC R&D’s open spec for media archives.
 The core idea: media is addressed by time, not by file path.
 Content is organized as a three-level hierarchy.
 A Source is a logical piece of content (a match, a show, an asset).
 A Flow is one specific rendition of that source (720p H.264 video, or 48kHz stereo audio).
-A Segment is a time-bounded chunk of a flow, with a timerange_start and timerange_end in seconds.
+A Segment is a time-bounded chunk of a flow, with a timerange_start_ms and timerange_end_ms in integer milliseconds.

 Compass models this hierarchy using doc_type, parent_ref, and group_id.
 You control the structure at ingest time.